 De Koffieschenkerij was so good, we visited twice.
 This adorable cafe is right in the downtown area; a little oasis in the early morning grime of the red light district.
 It’s also the oldest church in Amsterdam!
-Our cappuccinos were tasty, and the cakes were amazing.
-I had a slice of banana bread the first day and pumpkin bread the next.
 You can sit outside in a pretty garden, or inside in a room covered in kitschy drapes.

 I can also recommend Scandinavian Embassy, which is in the De Pijp neighborhood.
 De Pijp is known for being the “hipster” neighborhood of Amsterdam.
 Our cappuccinos were good and I enjoyed my cinnamon roll, though it was a little dry.
 My husband got the toast, which consisted of a few whole wheat slices with jam and cheese you could arrange yourself.
 The service was quick and friendly.